-The bill would amend the public employment relations Act to prohibit a public employer or an officer or agent of a public employer, on or after the bill's effective date, from entering into or renewing a bargaining agreement that required or allowed paid release time for a union officer or bargaining representative to conduct union business if the release time were paid by the public employer.
-The bill would not apply to a bargaining agreement for employees subject to compulsory arbitration under Public Act 312 of 1969, or for corrections officers employed by a county sheriff in a county jail, work camp, or other facility maintained by a county that houses adult prisoners.
+Specifically, the bill would prohibit a public employer or an officer or agent of a public employer, from entering into or renewing a bargaining agreement that required or allowed paid release time for a union officer or bargaining representative to conduct union business if the release time were paid by the public employer.
+The prohibition would not apply to a bargaining agreement for any of the following:

+- -- Employees subject to compulsory arbitration under Public Act 312 of 1969. - -- Corrections officers employed by a county sheriff in a county jail, work camp, or other facility maintained by a county that housed adult prisoners. - -- Corrections officers employed by the Department of Corrections. - -- Employees of a State or local transit authority that sought or received Federal financial assistance in accordance with Federal labor standards.